kbaseattic/design_docs/probabilistic_annotation.md

 # Separate out cases where no genes seem to exist in the organism for the reaction
 # from cases where there is a database deficiency.

+This implies these data types: SEED subsystem, protein sequence, taxonomy, chemical reaction, 'database' in 'database deficiency'?

-It is also probably that some form of 'metabolic model' objects is used, however its unclear whether this is just the list of molecules and reactions or something more.
+It is also probable that some form of 'metabolic model' object is used, however its unclear whether this is just the list of molecules and reactions or something more.

 from test-python-client.py: